ABS-CBN News | Latest Philippine Headlines, Breaking News, Video, Analysis, Features

 See more Multimedia »

-Miss Universe Governor’s Ball
+Miss Universe winners from the Philippines

 FOCUS